tranleduy2000/pascalnide/wiki/how_to_help_translate.md

 Android resource files are encoded using the UTF-8 character set.
 If possible, please use a text editor that can read and write UTF-8 encoded files to edit the resource files.
 For example, on Windows you should use an editor like the free (Notepad++)[http://notepad-plus-plus.org/] editor.
 Or use "Turbo editor" in Android.

-To improve an existing localization you'll need both the English version of the files as well as the existing localized versions of the files.
+###To improve an existing localization

+You'll need both the English version of the files as well as the existing localized versions of the files.

 1. Download these two files (they are the U.S. English version of the UI: https://github.com/tranleduy2000/pascalnide/blob/master/app/src/main/res/values/msg_error.xml